 4. Carat Weight

-Many consumer goods are sold by weight and it’s typically printed on product packaging by the ounce, ton, kilogram, or pound.
+Many consumer goods are sold by weight, and it’s typically printed on product packaging by the ounce, ton, kilogram, or pound.
 Even people not experienced in buying diamonds know that the weight of the stone will determine the price of it.
-That being said a larger diamond has more value than a smaller stone.
+That being said, a larger diamond has more value than a smaller stone.
 But two factors may surprise people about diamonds.

 The first lesson is the accuracy when weighing diamonds.
 Diamond weight is measured by the metric carat (ct).
 For example, one metric carat is 0.2g or 0.0007oz.
 A single ounce contains 142 carats.
 A metric carat is sectioned into 100 points and each point is 100th of a carat.
 Diamonds are weighed to 1000th (0.0001) of a carat and rounded to the nearest 100 or point.

 Even a fraction of a carat can increase a diamond’s price tag considerably.
 Carat weight is shown as carats and decimals such as 1.02ct.
-If a diamond weighs under a carat it will be described in points, for example, 0.82 more commonly known as an eighty-two pointer.
+If a diamond weighs under a carat, it will be described in points, for example, 0.82 more commonly known as an eighty-two pointer.
 The relationship between value, rarity, and weight surprises people.
-This is because you know that 1lb of sugar costs more than 1/2lb of sugar but diamonds aren’t a commodity like other products.
+This is because you know that 1lb of sugar costs more than 1/2lb of sugar, but diamonds aren’t a commodity like other products.

-So a diamond’s price depends on many factors and weight is one of them.
+So a diamond’s price depends on many factors, and weight is one of them.
 It’s not always easy to understand why 2 carats can cost more than a 1 carat diamond of the same quality.
-Put in simple terms, larger diamonds are rarer than smaller stones because the more uncommon a product is the higher the value.
+Put in simple terms, larger diamonds are rarer than smaller stones because the more unique a product is, the higher the value.
 Therefore, bigger gems cost more per carat weight.
 A 1ct diamond weighs exactly as much as four 0.25ct stones.
 But the 1ct stone’s price tag will be higher than the others put together, because bigger stones are so rare, so the gem’s value per ct is higher.

 While the visual difference between a 0.97 carat stone and a 1-carat diamond is minor, many people will buy the larger gem even if it costs more.
-Some weights are known as magic sizes namely 1/2ct, 3/4ct, and 1ct.
-Two stones can be similar in weight but if they resemble each other in cuts, color, and clarity, the weight of the diamond is often a deciding factor.
+Some weights are known as magic sizes, namely 1/2ct, 3/4ct, and 1ct.
+Two stones can be similar in weight, but if they resemble each other in cuts, color, and clarity, the weight of the diamond is often a deciding factor.